jay-shenoy/LBM_everywhere/README.md

 In MRT , collision is between raw moments.

-In Entropic ,  which is based on H-theorem there are two terms to control collision , equilbrium df is modified.
+In Entropic ,  which is based on H-theorem there are two terms to control collision/relaxation , equilbrium df is modified.

 In Cascade , collison is between central moments.